lawanmamethu/react-mySPA-app/README.md

 ## 📄 License

-This project is for educational and portfolio purposes as part of the Front-End Internship at Codveda Technologies.
+This project is for educational and portfolio purposes as part of the Front-End Internship.

 ---